-Abstract:
+Abstract

 A hybrid intelligent system is presented for the identification of microcalcification clusters in digital mammograms.
-The proposed method is based on a three step procedure: (a) preprocessing and segmentation, (b) regions of interest specification, and (c) feature extraction and classification.
-The reduction of false positive cases is performed using an intelligent system containing two sub-systems: a rule based and a neural network sub-system.
+The proposed method is based on a three-step procedure: (a) preprocessing and segmentation, (b) regions of interest (ROI) specification, and (c) feature extraction and classification.
+The reduction of false positive cases is performed using an intelligent system containing two subsystems: a rule-based and a neural network sub-system.
 In the first step of the classification schema 22 features are automatically computed which refer either to individual microcalcifications or to groups of them.
-Further reduction in the number of features is achieved through PCA analysis.
-The proposed methodology is tested using the Nijmegen and the MIAS mammographic databases.
-The detection specificity is 1.80 and 1.15 false positive clusters per image, for the Nijmegen and MIAS dataset respectively, at the sensitivity level higher than 0.90.
+Further reduction in the number of features is achieved through principal component analysis (PCA).
+The proposed methodology is tested using the Nijmegen and the Mammographic Image Analysis Society (MIAS) mammographic databases.
+Results are presented as the receiver operating characteristic (ROC) performance and are quantified by the area under the ROC curve ( $A_z$ ).
+In particular, the $A_z$ value for the Nijmegen dataset is 0.91 and for the MIAS is 0.92.
+The detection specificity of the two sets is 1.80 and 1.15 false positive clusters per image, at the sensitivity level higher than 0.90, respectively. © 2002 Elsevier Science B.V.
+All rights reserved.

-Key words:

-Microcalcification detection, Hybrid neural network, CAD, Mammography,
+Keywords: Microcalcification detection; Hybrid neural network; Computer-aided detection (CAD); Mammography